droundy/fac/web/index.md

 # Fac build system

-Fac is a general-purpose build system
-(i.e. make/automake/cmake/scons/etc. replacement) that tracks
-dependencies automatically.
+Fac is a general-purpose build system inspired by make (and scons, and tup) that utilizes ptrace to ensure that all dependences are enumerated and that all source files are added to a (git) repo.
+An important feature of fac is that it automatically fixes (rather than simply complaining about) some of these problems.
 Currently, fac only runs on linux systems, but on those systems it is incredibly easy to use!

 <img src="kells-fac.svg" alt="Fac"/>